 I can thank my mom for my complete obsession with comfort food, especially meatloaf.
 Her classic meatloaf was a dinner I always looked forward to.
 My keto meatloaf was inspired by her version, while this meatloaf with cheese is similar but given an upgrade with melted mozzarella in the middle.

 - Cheesy, beefy, and delicious.
 What could be better than meat stuffed with cheese for dinner?
 The ground beef mixture is well seasoned and deliciously juicy, while the melted cheese in the middle makes every bite almost too good to be true.

 - An easy weeknight dinner.
 This is a foolproof meatloaf recipe that’s easy to put together in one bowl and ready to eat in less than 1 hour.

 - Simple ingredients.
-You only need a short list of easy-to-find and budget-friendly ingredients to make this comforting dinner.
+Like wagyu burgers, you only need a short list of easy-to-find and budget-friendly ingredients to make this comforting dinner.

 No one will turn their nose up at this stuffed meatloaf recipe, especially when they see the gooey cheese in the middle and the simple, budget-friendly ingredients.
 These are the only ingredients you need to make this comforting dinner:

 - Ground beef.
 Use regular ground beef so the meatloaf stays nice and juicy.